deepakcdo/JetFuelExecute/README.md

     }
 ```

-This request/response is now fully jounrnaled so any audit or support staff can investigate this.
+This request/response is now fully journaled so any audit or support staff can investigate this.